This training provides the knowledge and skills to process FOI applications and draft their determinations.

 - the second a two part webinar that spans over two days (a Monday and the following Wednesday).

 Online independent learning modules

-- Module 1 - provides an introduction to the FOI Act
+- Module 1 - FOI Officers and the FOI Act - 45-60 mins

 - Module 3.2 - examines the types of documents that may be exempt from disclosure and the relevant exemption clauses that might apply